Art

 ART 100.
 DRAWING FOR NON-ART MAJORS.
 2 Credits.

-This introductory drawing course is intended for students with little or no drawing experience and seeks to broaden definitions and perceptions of drawing to help hone visual thinking = “the” power tool for idea generation.
-Hands-on exercises will be used to help promote technical skill, sketching habits and creative play.
+Introductory drawing course intended for students with little or no drawing experience and seeks to broaden definitions and perceptions of drawing to help hone visual thinking = “the” power tool for idea generation.
+Hands-on exercises are used to help promote technical skill, sketching habits, and creative play.

 ART 103.
 DIGITAL DRAWING AND PAINTING FOR NON-ART MAJORS.
 2 Credits.